thewatermethod/dont-dream/content/cabal.md

 ## Level 3 - The Nightmaster Cometh!

-Unlock level 3 of the Cabal when the investigators would obtain their 5th cabal clue
+Unlock level 3 of the Cabal after the investigators obtain their 5th cabal clue

 The Cabal unleash the avatar of nightmares on the town in a bid to stop the investigators from reaching the truth.